Brush cutter teeth could not be more simple.

 Brush Cutter Teeth Maintenance Comparison

-Matching the Cutting Edge to the Job
+Customize the Cutting Edge to Suit the Job

 "S-7" teeth give you the flexibility to customize their cutting edge to match the job at hand.
 While the standard edge works fine in the majority of situations, some operators find that modification of the edge can make the teeth work better in certain situations: